asengupta/avishek.net/_posts/2022-12-07-pytorch-guide-plenoxels-nerf-part-4.md

 ![Plenoxels Data Structure](/assets/images/plenoxels-data-structures.png)

+Here is a quick explanation of the structures involved.

+- **view_points**: These represent each point on the screen that will actually be rendered, and thus are represented by $$(x,y)$$ pairs.
+Each point ultimately corresponds to one viewing ray.
+- **ray_sample_positions**: Volumetric rendering requires sampling the voxels at specific samples along the ray.
+This structure contains a flat list of all these sample positions along all rays.
+The start and end sample of a given ray is located using the ```voxel_pointers``` structure.
+- **voxel_positions**: For each ray sample, the 8 neighbouring voxels have their coefficients interpolated to yield the coefficients for that sample.
+Thus, each sample has 8 voxels; if there are $$n$$ ray samples i a ray, there are $$8n$$ voxels in that way.
+All the voxel positions of all the rays are stored in this data structure.
+- **voxel_pointers**: The indices of the start voxel and the end voxel of each ray are stored i each entry of this data structure.
+Using this, we can reference any voxel group for any sample given the index $$i$$ of the sample.
+Each entry here is a ```(start, end)``` tuple, corresponding to one ray.
+- **all_voxels**: Each entry here is a voxel tensor containing the opacity and the 27 spherical harmonic coefficients.
+There is an ordered 1:1 correspondence between each entry here and the ```voxel_positions``` structure.

 So far, our renderer has simply iterated over a contiguous rectangular area and rendered each point in that area.
 For training, we will select a stochastic set of rays (5000 in the paper) and use those to calculate the loss.
 Thus, our renderer should be prepared to render only specific rays.
 Some refactoring on this front is also done.

 ### Incorporating A Single Training Image